KenKundert/sshconfig/README.rst

        identityFile = 'tunnelr'

-An entry such as this would be used when sshd on the host has been configured to accept ssh traffic on a number of ports, in this case, ports 22, 80 and 443.
+An entry such as this would be used when sshd on the host has been configured to accept SSH traffic on a number of ports, in this case, ports 22, 80 and 443.

-The actual port used is generally the first port given in the list provided to choose().
+The actual port used is generally the first port given in the list provided to *choose()*.
 However this behavior can be overridden with the --ports (or -p) command line option.
 For example::

-   gensshconfig --ports=443,80
+   sshconfig --ports=443,80

 or::

-   gensshconfig -p443,80
+   sshconfig -p443,80

 This causes ports.choose() to return the first port given in the --ports specification if it is given anywhere in the list of available ports given as an